gbayer-1/AZMLND_C2/README.md

 ## Screen Recording
 A screencast can be found here: https://youtu.be/D3rcK4XAsR4

+It shows
+- a working deployed ML model endpoint (timestamp 00:00:10)
+- the deployed pipeline (00:00:55)
+- the available ML model (00:02:13)
+- an succesful API request to the deployed model (00:03:15)

 ## Standout Suggestions
 *TODO (Optional):* This is where you can provide information about any standout suggestions that you have attempted.